jkovacic/stepwise/README.md

 ##About
-A simple R library for stepwise selection of the "best" linear model, depending on the selected criteria, such as adjusted R<sup>2</sup>, p-values et al.
+A simple R library for stepwise selection of the "best" linear model, depending on the selected criterion, such as adjusted R<sup>2</sup>, p-values et al.

 ##Supported methods